your5e/5e-srd-markdown/dnd/51/obsidian_vault/combat/damage_and_healing.md

 The best way to save a creature with 0 hit points is to heal it.
 If healing is unavailable, the creature can at least be stabilized so that it isn't killed by a failed death saving throw.

-You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.
+You can use your action to administer first aid to an [[unconscious]] creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.

-A **stable** creature doesn't make death saving throws, even though it has 0 hit points, but it does remain unconscious.
+A **stable** creature doesn't make death saving throws, even though it has 0 hit points, but it does remain [[unconscious]].
 The creature stops being stable, and must start making death saving throws again, if it takes any damage.
 A stable creature that isn't healed regains 1 hit point after 1d4 hours.

 ### Monsters and Death

-Most GMs have a monster die the instant it drops to 0 hit points, rather than having it fall unconscious and make death saving throws.
+Most GMs have a monster die the instant it drops to 0 hit points, rather than having it fall [[unconscious]] and make death saving throws.

-Mighty villains and special nonplayer characters are common exceptions; the GM might have them fall unconscious and follow the same rules as player characters.
+Mighty villains and special nonplayer characters are common exceptions; the GM might have them fall [[unconscious]] and follow the same rules as player characters.

 ## Knocking a Creature Out

 Sometimes an attacker wants to incapacitate a foe, rather than deal a killing blow.
 When an attacker reduces a creature to 0 hit points with a melee attack, the attacker can knock the creature out.
 The attacker can make this choice the instant the damage is dealt.
-The creature falls unconscious and is stable.
+The creature falls [[unconscious]] and is stable.

 ## Temporary Hit Points